cmyprohub/NLP-Based-RealTime-Voicemail-Routing-System/README.md

 IAM user guide - https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html

-Login to the userÕs AWS account  in the AWS Console, navigate to S3 service and create all the below S3 buckets  shown below with PUBLIC access .
-Use ÔAWS S3 folder structureÕ folder in the project repository as reference.
+Login to the user's AWS account  in the AWS Console, navigate to S3 service and create all the below S3 buckets  shown below with PUBLIC access .
+Use 'AWS S3 folder structure' folder in the project repository as reference.
 Copy over the necessary txt and csv files as well from within the vmdeptemailidbucket and vmtrainbucket respectively.

 The below details are configurable:
 Department specific csv files can be modified to include more terms related to each department.